AleksandraBelousova/-Condition-prediction-based-on-fertility-data/README.md

 Project description
-This project aims to develop a machine learning system for state prediction based on fertility data.
-The main steps are data pre-processing, training of the model using the random forest method and analysis of the interpretation of the model.
+ML for state prediction based on fertility data.

+Tasks and deliverables: Data pre-processing: Cleaning the dataset from outliers.
+Convert categorical variables to numerical values.
+Class balancing: The SMOTE method .
+Model training: RandomForestClassifier was used for the classification task.
+Explanation: Implemented interpretations of the model using SHAP library.
+Visualisation of results: Visualised the importance of features and the final interpretation results.

+Stack & Libraries:
+Python, Pandas, Sklearn
+Imbalanced-learn for working with unbalanced data
+SHAP for model interpretation
+Matplotlib and Seaborn for visualisation

 Tasks and deliverables:
 Data pre-processing: